CrossRef/pdfextract/readme.md

 # pdf-extract

+Install the latest version with:

+    $ gem install pdf-extract

 Welcome! pdf-extract is a some-what generic PDF content extraction toolkit with a strong focus on extracting meaningful text from a PDF, such as a scholarly article's references.